North East England benefits from £15 million investment in rail services

 The East Coast Main Line is also set to become Britain’s first mainline digital rail link with £350 million of new investment to install state-of-the art electronic signalling designed to cut journey times and slash delays.
 Conventional signalling will be replaced with a digital system that allows trains to talk to the track allowing the smooth the flow of trains, making journeys safer and reduce signal failures that result in thousands of hours of delays every year.

-Digitalisation, Funding & Finance, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling & Telecommunications, Station Developments, Sustainability/Decarbonisation, Technology & Software
+Digitalisation, Funding & Finance, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling, Control & Communications, Station Developments, Sustainability/Decarbonisation, Technology & Software